stendec/netstruct/README.md

 [1298, 'largeBiomes', 0, 0, 1, 0, 8]
 ```

+There.
+I've sent enough data, so it returned the completed list of the
+unpacked data.
+At this point, I can take my data, and do whatever it is I want
+with it.

 But wait!
 I just sent too much data to that iterator, and now I've lost some
 of my string, haven't I?
 That's not a problem either.
 You can call the iterator
 one final time and it will return the unconsumed remainder of the data.